boudra/moboudra.com/posts/making-impossible-states-impossible-in-typescript.md

 ---
-title: "Making Impossible States Impossible in TypeScript"
+title: "Making Impossible States Impossible with TypeScript"
 description: "Impossible states arise when our application enters a condition that should be functionally impossible."
 date: "2023-05-25"
 ---